litmuschaos/litmus-docs/website/docs/getting-started/run-your-first-workflow.md

    > By default in the Podtato Head Chaos Scenario Template the steps to gracefully delete the Chaos Resources (`revert-chaos`) and also the Podtato Head application (`delete-application`) are present.

-### Assign Weights to theChaos Scenario Experiments
+### Assign Weights to the Chaos Scenario Experiments

-6. Assign weights to the chaos experiments that are part of theChaos Scenario using the slider.
+6. Assign weights to the chaos experiments that are part of the Chaos Scenario using the slider.
 This is typically used when there are multiple experiments as part of a Chaos Scenario.
 These weights influence the **Resilience Score** calculation for the Chaos Scenario.

    <img src={require("../assets/getting-started/run-your-first-workflow/adjust-weights-for-podtato-head.png").default} alt="Assign Weights for Chaos Scenario Experiments" />

-### Schedule the Podtato-HeadChaos Scenario
+### Schedule the Podtato-Head Chaos Scenario

 7. Schedule the Litmus Chaos Scenario for immediate and one-time execution by selecting the **Schedule Now** option